mnbroatch/bondage.js/README.md

 A minified version exists at `@mnbroatch/bondage/dist/bondage.min.js`.

+If you want to transpile for yourself, use `import bondage from '@mnbroatch/bondage/src/index'` and make sure it's being included by your build system.

 If you need compatibility with internet explorer, you can transpile for yourself or use `@mnbroatch/bondage/dist/bondage.ie.js`.

-If you want to transpile for yourself, use `import bondage from '@mnbroatch/bondage/src/index'`

 # Development